 Lastly, help them understand that by focusing on the positive things in their life, they can defeat the bully by simply not letting him or her get under their skin.

-If you want to learn more about how Positive Action can help in preventing verbal bullying in your school or district feel free to contact us.
+Ready to reach out?
+Contact us to learn more about how Positive Action can help you prevent verbal bullying in your school!